AlonzaT/Pega-Github/README.md

 ## A Repository for notes and best practices with Pega

-## A project being continuously updated.
+## Pupose: To document my learning.